Nav25oct/aas/elasticLogAnalytics.md

 Lets use the steps below to create a pipeline to stream web server logs.
 Lets assume for this demo, you want to send existing contents of the apache access_log file and the new entries in the log file to elastic search .

-1. Filebeat setup:
+1.	##### Filebeat setup:
-a.
-Use this link to download the zip file to your server and complete the install steps.
-b.
-In your filebeat.yml file, make following changes
+	a.Use this link to download the zip file to your server and complete the install steps. b.In your filebeat.yml file, make following changes
 •	Under “Filebeat inputs” section, under “paths:” update the apache log file path as /etc/httpd/logs/access_log
 •	Comment the lines under “Elasticsearch template setting”, “Kibana”, “Elasticsearch output”
-•	Uncomment following lines from “Logstash output” output.logstash:
+•	Uncomment following lines from “Logstash output”
+##### output.logstash:
 ```
 # The Logstash hosts
        hosts: ["localhost:5044"]